ros2/ros2_documentation/source/Tutorials/Content-Filtering-Subscription.rst

 You should see the message that explains content filtering subscription is enabled and it receives messages only if temperature data is less than -30.0 or greater than 100.0.

-If content filtering subscription cannot be enabled since RMW implementation does not support, application can still create the normal subscription successfully without content filtering.
+If content filtering subscription cannot be enabled since RMW implementation does not support it, the application can still create the normal subscription successfully without content filtering.
 We can run this case by executing ``RMW_IMPLEMENTATION=rmw_cyclonedds_cpp ros2 run demo_nodes_cpp content_filtering_publisher`` command.

 .. code-block:: bash